yepengxj/userguide/let's go.md

 *  部署wordpress
 　　为了能够让wordpress自动适配后端服务提供的环境变量，我们对dockerhub官方wordpress镜像进行了微调，详见[datafoundry/wordpress项目/fpm/docker-entrypoint.sh](https://github.com/datafoundry/wordpress/blob/master/fpm/docker-entrypoint.sh)，先来部署wordpress
   ```
-  oc new-app https://github.com/datafoundry/wordpress.git --context-dir=fpm
+  oc new-app https://github.com/datafoundry/wordpress.git --context-dir=apache
-  --> Found Docker image fd19aeb (7 days old) from Docker Hub for "php:5.6-fpm"
+--> Found Docker image 10e778c (12 days old) from Docker Hub for "library/php:5.6-apache"

-      * An image stream will be created as "php:5.6-fpm" that will track the source image
+    * An image stream will be created as "php:5.6-apache" that will track the source image
     * A Docker build using source code from https://github.com/datafoundry/wordpress.git will be created
       * The resulting image will be pushed to image stream "wordpress:latest"
-        * Every time "php:5.6-fpm" changes a new build will be triggered
+      * Every time "php:5.6-apache" changes a new build will be triggered
     * This image will be deployed in deployment config "wordpress"
-      * Port 9000/tcp will be load balanced by service "wordpress"
+    * Port 80/tcp will be load balanced by service "wordpress"
       * Other containers can access this service through the hostname "wordpress"
     * WARNING: Image "wordpress" runs as the 'root' user which may not be permitted by your cluster administrator

 --> Creating resources with label app=wordpress ...
     imagestream "php" created
     imagestream "wordpress" created
     buildconfig "wordpress" created
     deploymentconfig "wordpress" created
     service "wordpress" created
 --> Success
-      Build scheduled for "wordpress", use 'oc logs' to track its progress.
+    Build scheduled, use 'oc logs -f bc/wordpress' to track its progress.
     Run 'oc status' to view your app.

   ```
 　　查看部署结果